sgottenyc/boiler-plate-laravel-react-graphql/README.md

 ## Guide to Unit Test with PHPunit
 * Set path environment variable to point to php unit (windows: set PATH=%PATH%;C:\path-to-project\vendor\bin )
 * Run "phpunit"

+## Testing Front End
+* In this project we will test with Jest.
+See "https://jestjs.io/en/"